albertkao227/document-question-answering-system/README.md

 pip install -r requirements.txt
 ```

+### Preprocess Documents for Similarity Search
-To vectorize documents for the question-answering system using [sentence transformers](https://sbert.net/) with example instructions [here](https://sbert.net/#usage).

-Convert each section or each page of the target document into one single vector and save.
+To vectorize documents for the question-answering system, use library [sentence transformers](https://sbert.net/) with example instructions [here](https://sbert.net/#usage).
+Convert each section of the document into a single vector, and save to `vectors.pkl`.
+The original document should be saved as `document.pkl`.

+### Run App

-To run the app, move to top directory and type:
+To run the app:

 ```
 flask run
 ```

-we can see an application opening up in your browser!
+QA Application should open up in browser:

 ![User Interface](assets/example.png)